• Skip to primary navigation

 Storing leftover chicken hashbrown casserole

 You can store your leftover casserole in an airtight container in the fridge for up to 5 days.
-The crunchy topping will get soggy, but it's not a huge deal.
+The crunchy topping will get soggy in the refrigerator, but it's not a huge deal.

 I've never tried to freeze this, but if you left off the crunchy topping, I think it would freeze pretty well.
 Bake it in a disposable baking pan first, then cool it completely.
 Then wrap it tightly in plastic wrap, then aluminum foil, and it should be okay for up to 2-3 months.